If You are Sick

 - If yes, continue coming to NAIT and following standard safety precautions, monitor for symptoms for 14 days, continue using the Alberta Health Services’ COVID-19 Self-Assessment and follow directions if you develop symptoms

-My classmate, colleague, family member or friend has tested positive for COVID-19.
+My classmate, colleague, family member, child or friend has tested positive for COVID-19.
 What should I do?

 I have been in contact with someone who was in contact with someone who tested positive for COVID-19.
 What should it do?